Social cycle theory

 Social cycle theories are among the earliest social theories in sociology.
 Unlike the theory of social evolutionism, which views the evolution of society and human history as progressing in some new, unique direction(s), sociological cycle theory argues that events and stages of society and history generally repeat themselves in cycles.

 Such a theory does not necessarily imply that there cannot be any social progress.
-In the early theory of Sima Qian and the more recent theories of long-term ("secular") political-demographic cycles as well as in the Varnic theory of P.R.
-Sarkar an explicit accounting is made of social progress.
+In the early theory of Sima Qian and the more recent theories of long-term ("secular") political-demographic cycles, an explicit accounting is made of social progress.

 Historical forerunners

 Interpretation of history as repeating cycles of Dark and Golden Ages was a common belief among ancient cultures.
 Kyklos (Ancient Greek: κύκλος [kýklos], "cycle") is a term used by some classical Greek authors to describe what they considered as the cycle of governments in a society.
 It was roughly based on the history of Greek city-states in the same period.
 The concept of the kyklos is first elaborated by Plato, Aristotle, and most extensively Polybius.
 They all came up with their own interpretation of the cycle, and possible solutions to break the cycle, since they thought the cycle to be harmful.

 Later writers such as Cicero and Machiavelli commented on the kyklos.
 The more limited cyclical view of history defined as repeating cycles of events was put forward in the academic world in the 19th century in historiosophy (a branch of historiography) and is a concept that falls under the category of sociology.
 However, Polybius, Ibn Khaldun (see Asabiyyah), and Giambattista Vico can be seen as precursors of this analysis.
-The Saeculum was identified in Roman times.
-In recent times, P. R. Sarkar in his Social Cycle Theory has used this idea to elaborate his interpretation of history.
+The saeculum was identified in Roman times.
+In recent times, P. R. Sarkar in his social cycle theory has used this idea to elaborate his interpretation of history.

 Plato

 Plato describes his cycle of governments in his work Republic, Book VIII and IX.
 He distinguishes five forms of government: aristocracy, timocracy, oligarchy, democracy, and tyranny, and writes that governments devolve respectively in this order from aristocracy into tyranny.
 Plato's cycle of governments is linked with his anthropology of the rulers that come with each form of government.
 This philosophy is intertwined with the way the cycle of governments plays out.

 An aristocracy is ruled by aristocratic people whose rule is guided by their rationality.
-The decline of aristrocracy into timocracy happens when people who are less qualified to rule come to power.
+The decline of aristocracy into timocracy happens when people who are less qualified to rule come to power.
 Their rule and decision-making is guided by honor.
-Timocracy devolves into oligarchy as soon as those rulers act in pursuit of wealth; oligarchy devolves into democracy when the rulers act on behalf of freedom; and lastly, democracy devolves into tyranny if rulers mainly seek power.
+Timocracy devolves into oligarchy as soon as those rulers act in pursuit of wealth.
+Oligarchy devolves into democracy when the rulers act on behalf of freedom.
+Lastly, democracy devolves into tyranny if rulers mainly seek power.
 Plato believes that having a philosopher king, and thus having an aristocratic form of government is the most desirable.